tbarn/auto-collector-dashboard/README.md

 - A [Keen IO account](https://keen.io/signup?source=glitch)
 - A Keen IO project with data streaming to it from the [Auto-Collector](https://keen.io/docs/streams/web-auto-collection/?source=glitch)

-If you don’t already have Auto-Collector installed, drop in this [snippet](http://keen.io/project/recent/redirect?path=settings/install/autocollector) into your website’s <head> code and start seeing web events flow in within seconds.
+If you don’t already have Auto-Collector installed, drop in [this snippet](https://keen.io/docs/streams/web-auto-collection/) with your `PROJECT_ID` and `WRITE_KEY` into your website’s <head> code and start seeing web events flow in within seconds.

-Once you have these two things, you can remix the code in [Glitch](https://glitch.com/edit/#!/remix/auto-collector-dashboard) or locally by cloning this repo.
+Once you have these two things, you can clone (or "remix") the code in [Glitch](https://glitch.com/edit/#!/remix/auto-collector-dashboard) or locally by git cloning this repo.

+(By the way, I used Glitch, a free-to-use, collaborative code editor and hosting system, because it’s amazing and you can have a working dashboard in seconds.)

 Next, you need to replace the example `projectId` and `readKey` in the settings.js file with those for your project.